andskli/puppet-netbackup/README.md

 - `netbackup::client` - used for client installation and management
 - `netbackup::server::prepare` - used for master/media server preparation.
 Applies best practices for tuning such as changing sysctl and ulimit parameters.
+- `netbackup::server::tune` - applying values to the "touch files" used in netbackup for buffer settings etc, reasonable values set by default

 ### Client

 Installs the client as neccessary on UNIX/Linux hosts, unfortunately using quite ugly expect script.

 The `netbackup::client` class is used for management of NetBackup client.
 If no NetBackup client is present, it will try to run the NetBackup installer located at `installer` (should preferably be an NFS mount).

 - `installer` - full path to the install binary provided from NetBackup DVD